Home Baby Formula

 Congressional hearings were also held over the nationwide infant formula shortage, which was due in part to the Similac recalls and shutdown of the Michigan plant.

 In the wake of those developments, experts have also called for stricter regulation of infant formula.
-In February 2023, experts from institutions across the globe published a three-paper series in The Lancet, a medical journal, highlighting concerns about the exploitative marketing of infant formula products and the need for change, among other related concerns.
+In February 2023, experts from institutions across the globe published a three-paper series highlighting concerns about the exploitative marketing of infant formula products, among other related issues.

 In March 2025, the U.S. Department of Health and Human Services and the FDA announced Operation Stork Speed.
 The initiative is intended to ensure the safety, quality, availability and nutritional adequacy of baby formulas.